“Grammy/ Essence Rundown

 Myiesha: It’s about the artistry.
 We need rallies like this and we need forums like this in order to engage.
 We also have to be creative and innovate.
-It’s about sales, placement, beats music, google play, Spotify, etc. It’s about teaching/ educating consumers about the different revenue streams of music and how they can support them whether it is merchandise or it’s going to the shelves.
+It’s about sales, placement, beats music, googles play, Spotify, etc. It’s about teaching/ educating consumers about the different revenue streams of music and how they can support them whether it is merchandise or it’s going to the shelves.
 It’s also about the quality of the music.
 If you’re looking at radio for face value… it’s not a fit.
-The quality and the radio usually doesn’t mix which is why less people support and buy full albums.
+The quality and the radio usually doesn’t mix which is why fewer people support and buy full albums.
 We need to go back and take it back to when we had full bodies of work, comprehensive albums from the intro to the outro, you loved every song not just a single.
 We can’t allow everything to be R&B just because it has a melody.

 Live music has always been a way to express ourselves no one can duplicate or copy that.

 Raheem Davaugn: You’re responsible for you.
 Once you build a connection with your fans you will create a bond that can’t ever be broken.
 That bond will last forever if it’s cultivated.
 There are plenty of spaces, but there are some realms that we have to fight to get into.
-There’s two separate parts of the Grammy (s).
+There are two separate parts of the Grammy (s).
 There is a televised version and there is a portion that is not.
 It is two separate ceremonies.
 The internet shouldn’t be used just to get on the radio.
-If you have the right kind of music, the right kind of skills, and the right kind of set to be able to fill a room the phone will start ringing.
+If you have the right kind of music, the right kind of skills and the right kind of set to be able to fill a room the phone will start ringing.
 Music is color blind.
-It’s a color blind emotion.
+It’s a colorblind emotion.
 Don’t be mad at the white guy because he does R&B if he’s genuinely a student of culture.
 Don’t be made at the Asian artists and don’t be mad at the diverse black artist that loves house music.
 It’s about growth.
 The way that the Grammy’s works… you’re voting among your peers.
 If more of your peers know about you and are familiar with your music they’ll vote for you.
 Don’t make music for the radio.
-Radio is a major influencer, but it’s also one of the last places where people are going to get their out -source of music.
+Radio is a major influencer, but it’s also one of the last places where people are going to get their outsource of music.

 Make music from the heart, make music from the spirit, make music from the soul.